-I have used the homemade unsweetened, unstrained hemp seed milk from yesterday's post as the base for this smoothie.
-As I mentioned yesterday, hemp seeds are extremely rich in vitamins, minerals, healthy plant based fats, antioxidants, fibre, live enzymes, natural chlorophyll, Omega 3 and Omega 6 fatty essential fatty acids, and contain powerful anti-inflammatory properties.
+I have used my homemade hemp milk as the base for this smoothie.
+As I mentioned in that post, hemp seeds are rich in vitamins, minerals, healthy plant based fats, antioxidants, fiber, enzymes, chlorophyll, essential fatty acids, and anti-inflammatory agents.

-Maca is a WONDER FOOD.
+Maca is a wonder food.
 It is an incredibly resilient root vegetable, native to the Andean mountains of Bolivia and Peru.
-A member of the brassica family, maca is miraculously grows at altitudes of 14,000 feet, in poor volcanic soil, and in extremly harsh weather conditions -- freezing cold temperatures, fierce winds, and intense sunlight where no other crops can survive.
+A member of the brassica family, maca miraculously grows at altitudes of 14,000 feet in poor volcanic soil and in extremely harsh weather conditions - freezing cold temperatures, fierce winds, and intense sunlight where no other crops can survive.

-Maca has been a LIFESAVER for me....literally.
-Last year, I was so busy flying back and forth to support Scott through his cancer treatment, and so emotionally drained, I was diagnosed with severe adrenal fatigue.
-Maca (and some other things) were incredibly beneficial in supporting my recovery.
+Maca has been a lifesaver for me...literally.
+Last year, I was so busy flying back and forth to support Scott through his cancer treatment, writing books, keeping up with shoots, speaking engagements, and recording sessions, that I was so emotionally drained that I was diagnosed with severe adrenal fatigue.
+Including maca in my diet helped support my recovery.
 Maca also helps to lower cortisol levels which really helped me get good quality sleep.

 Maca contains incredible phytonutrients -- flavanols, glucosinates and isothiocyanates that neutralize free radicals, and is extremely high in vitamins, minerals, and protein (amino acids).
-Maca is also a rich source of steroid-like compounds that promotes the regeneration of muscle tissue.
-This makes maca an amazing supplement for aiding workout performance and recovery.
+This righteous root is also a rich source of steroid-like compounds that promote the regeneration of muscle tissue, making maca an amazing supplement for aiding workout performance and recovery.